iocage/iocage/doc/source/best-practices.rst

   Use the -n option with :command:`iocage create` to set a name for the jail.
 This helps avoid mistakes and easily identify jails.

-  Example: :samp:`iocage create -r 11.0-RELEASE -n ExampleJail`
+  Example: :samp:`iocage create -r 11.0-RELEASE -n testjail`

 **Set the notes property**